Skilled Criminal Defense Attorneys for Domestic Violence Charges in Dayton, OH

 First-Time vs. Repeat Offenders

-Factors that Affect the Severity of the Charge
+Factors That Affect the Severity of the Charge

+Is domestic violence a felony in Ohio?
+Domestic violence in Ohio misdemeanor or felony charges depend on several factors.
 Factors that the State of Ohio takes into consideration when determining whether to charge a person with a misdemeanor or felony domestic violence include:

 - Whether the alleged offender has prior domestic violence offenses